 The article consists of Introduction, five sections and Conclusion.
 In the Introduction we will speak about ambiguity of Marxism, its strong and weak points.
-In the first section 'Major ideas and achievements of historical materialism' we argue that historical materialism has many valuable findings and conclusions and we analyze some of them to show how they together with its methodology can be helpful for a social scientist and for a theorizing historian searching for wide analogues.
-The second section 'Further elaboration of historical materialism' presents a survey on the history of Western studies within historical materialism framework starting from the end of the nineteenth century at the general background of the ups and downs of Western Marxism.
+In the first section 'Major ideas and achievements of historical materialism' we argue that historical materialism has many valuable findings and conclusions and we analyze some of them to show how they together with its methodology can be helpful for a social scientist and for a theorizing historian searching for broad analogues.
+The second section 'Further elaboration of historical materialism' presents a survey on the history of Western studies within historical materialism framework starting from the end of the 19th century at the general background of the ups and downs of Western Marxism.
 The third section 'Marxist historiography' is devoted to the history of Marxist historiography which in theoretical terms always relied on the concept of historical materialism.
 We reveal its strong and weak points as well as its rises and crises.
-The fourth section 'Crisis in Western Marxism' describes causes and consequences of the crisis in Marxism and historical materialism which turned espe-
+The fourth section 'Crisis in Western Marxism' describes causes and consequences of the crisis in Marxism and historical materialism which turned especially strong in connection with the collapse of the socialist system.
+Finally, the last, fifth, section 'What is the genuine heritage of historical materialism?' is devoted to the analysis of how historical materialism may survive and develop as a powerful intellectual source.
+The authors make a conclusion that today one can hardly work within historical materialism conceptual framework since many of its postulates should be revised.
+It is very important that historical materialism can affect social science mainly in an indirect way through a creative acquiring and interpretation of its methods, approaches, and partially of its categories and discourse and with integration with other concepts.
+Within social science some directions are discussed which can be combined with ideas of historical materialism.
+Finally, in a brief Conclusion we argue that today the destiny of historical materialism and Marxism is defined by a paradox: their influence increases as they merge with other theories, and therefore, they continue to exist.
+So they have become a part of the general intellectual legacy and one can figuratively speak about a genetic drift.